intel/intel-extension-for-pytorch/examples/gpu/llm/inference/README.md

 Here you can find the inference benchmarking scripts for large language models (LLM) text generation.
 These scripts:

-- Support Llama 2, GPT-J, Qwen, OPT, Bloom model families and some other Chinese models such as ChatGLMv3-6B and Baichuan2-13B.
+- Support Llama, GPT-J, Qwen, OPT, Bloom model families and some other Chinese models such as ChatGLMv3-6B, Baichuan2-13B and Phi3-mini.
 - Include both single instance and distributed (DeepSpeed) use cases for FP16 optimization.
 - Cover model generation inference with low precision cases for different models with best performance and accuracy (fp16 AMP and weight only quantization)